Opening a new service

 - local government planning controls

-- working with children checks and child protection laws
+- working with children or vulnerable person checks and child protection laws

 - health department rules

 Provider and Service approval from the Australian Government (Family Assistance Law).